AberrantApparition/music-mirror/README.md

    ./musicmirror.py convert_playlists
    ```

 You can interrupt the script with `ctrl-c`.
-The script will let threads finish their current task (though `ffmpeg` threads will terminate immediately) and save current progress in `fingerprints.yaml`
+The script will let threads finish their current task and save current progress in `fingerprints.yaml`

 ### Control when actions are re-done